jasondev1/Map-Project/README.md

 ## About
 This single page app uses the Google maps API and the location-based service Foursquare API to list some beaches in the Fort Lauderdale Florida area.
 The page features 5 map markers of locations in Fort Lauderdale and lists details of each beach using the Foursquare API.
 It also includes a search functionality that filters out the markers by query.
-It is made with responsiveness and a11y in mind.
+It is made with responsiveness in mind.

 ## How to Use the App